Substances

 On the other hand, there are also some cons to pink cloud syndrome.
 A common issue is that it can lead individuals to become overconfident in their recovery, leading them to ignore or neglect some of the behaviors, routines, therapies, or other treatments that have helped them in the past.

 This false sense of security can be dangerous because addiction can always rear its head again, even when in recovery.
-The pink cloud activates an impaired self-awareness[3] that can harm your recovery progress.
+The pink cloud activates an impaired self-awareness[3] that can be dangerous to your recovery progress.

 Additionally, individuals who experience the pink cloud can become over-enthusiastic, wanting to tackle everything (family, career, fitness, and social life) at once.
 But this can lead to burnout, frustration, and, ultimately, relapse.